PaddlePaddle/docs/doc/fluid/design/async_executor/async_executor.md

     2) each reader has a Next() iterface, that can fetch an instance from the input queue
    */
-  // todo: should be factory method for creating datafeed std::vector<std::shared_ptr<DataFeed> > readers;
+  std::vector<std::shared_ptr<DataFeed> > readers;
   PrepareReaders(readers, thread_num, data_feed_desc, filelist);